MSC Divina: Incidents

 On the afternoon of 18 June 2014, a Mexican passenger jumped into the sea, after drinking alcohol for two consecutive days.
 Moments after the "man overboard", the MSC Divina stopped, with the captain instructing a search for Amores.
 After several hours the search was abandoned being unsuccessful.
 MSC Divina resumed her route, with the search resumed by the Brazilian Maritime Authority.
 After failing to find the passenger the search was abandoned.
 The passenger was aboard MSC Divina after he won a contest organized on the occasion of the 2014 FIFA World Cup by a beer company.
-Throughout the passenger's journey aboard the MSC Divina and even shortly before they jumped, he had published his account on the social network Twitter, images and videos which stated the festive atmosphere that existed on board the vessel.
+Throughout the passenger's journey aboard the MSC Divina and even shortly before he jumped, he had published his account on the social network Twitter, images and videos which stated the festive atmosphere that existed on board the vessel.
 Other passengers reported that the jump was to impress a young host and interviewer of Mexican television, who allegedly he had met on board MSC Divina and who also traveled to Brazil.

 In late 2017, MSC Divina was featured in a photo exhibition by Gianni Berengo Gardin underlying the effects of cruise ships on the historical city of Venice.